cody9898/JobApplicationsApp/README.md

 # JobApplicationsApp

-App that keeps track of job applications to replace my Excel spreadsheet .
+App that keeps track of job applications to replace my Excel spreadsheet.